 You can also tag us on Instagram or join TheWingedFork Facebook group and share your lovely food pics and results of your food experiments there!

 Delicious Apple Halwa | सेब का हलवा | Seb Ka Halwa

 - 80 g Sugar

-- 1 tsp Cinnamom Powder Or Garam Masala
+- 1 teaspoon Cinnamon Powder (Dalchini) Or Garam Masala

 - Wash the apples and grate them.
 Discard the seeds and core.